ajdlinux/PRBot/README.md

 This example will run the script every 5 minutes and send all output to syslog.

+# Message Format

+The message should be in Markdown format for display on the GitHub web interface.

+You can use the placeholder `{{ username }}` to dynamically insert the GitHub username of the pull request originator:

+	Hi @{{ username }},

+	Thanks for your contribution...

 # Copyright

 Copyright &copy; 2016 Andrew Donnellan.